The role of Secretary General

 The role of Deputy Secretary General

-Oonagh McPhillips is our Deputy Secretary General.
-In addition to being Deputy Secretary, her responsibilities include the criminal justice system.
-She oversees aspects of the Department’s work which directly impacts on this system.
+The responsibilities of the Deputy Secretary General includes the criminal justice system, overseeing the aspects of the Department’s work which directly impacts on this system.

 Management Board's role

-The Secretary General is assisted by the Management Board which he chairs.
+The Secretary General is assisted by the Management Board which she chairs.

 The Management Board is a key element of the Department’s governance.
 It plays a particular role in relation to issues affecting the wider Department and the Justice and Equality Sector, especially where issues cross organisational boundaries.
 It does not affect the primary responsibility of each member of the Management Board for their functional area.